junseok44/pulppurism/replit.md

 **Development Setup**: Vite middleware integration for HMR in development, with separate build process for production using esbuild to bundle the server.

+**Authentication**: OAuth-based authentication using Passport.js with Google and Kakao strategies.
+Session management via express-session with connect-pg-simple for PostgreSQL-backed session storage.
+OAuth providers are conditionally enabled based on environment variables, allowing graceful degradation when credentials are not configured.

 **Session Management**: Infrastructure present for connect-pg-simple session storage (PostgreSQL-backed sessions).

 ## Database Schema